 A lot of companies like to hear “STARL” or “STAR+” examples, demonstrating situation, task, action, result and key “learnings” from your example.
 Companies like this extra part of your answer because they want you to demonstrate that if this example is such a great one, it will have likely affected your work, motivations or actions since, therefore showing you’re continuously learning and improving.

-There are two types of presentations you may have to complete as part of an assessment centre.
+There are two types of presentations you may have to complete as part of a Pharma Sales Assessment Centre.
 The first is an unseen presentation.